SekenderNaveed1/Equigrade/README.md

     Matthew Butner - UC Davis Faculty Member
     Gavin Lang  - Lead of QA team
     Amabel Gale - Lead of DEV team

+# License
+License ```LGPL-2.1 license```
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.

+# Important information -
+# Important Notice: Ethical Use Policy

+## Strict Prohibition of Unethical Use

+We, the creators of Equigrade, have developed this software with the intention of enhancing the educational experience, providing flexibility in grading, and supporting educators in accurately assessing student performance.
+It is built on principles of integrity, transparency, and fairness.

+**We strictly prohibit any form of unethical use of Equigrade, including but not limited to:**

+- **Hacking into educational systems:** Unauthorized access to, or manipulation of, educational records, grades, or systems.
+- **Grade manipulation:** Using Equigrade to unfairly alter or manipulate student grades or academic records.
+- **Unauthorized use:** Deploying or using Equigrade in any manner that violates educational institution policies, local laws, or regulations.

+### Responsibility and Compliance

+Users of Equigrade are expected to uphold the highest standards of ethical conduct and ensure compliance with all relevant institutional policies and legal regulations.
+It is your responsibility to use Equigrade in a manner that respects the rights and privacy of all individuals involved in the educational process.

+## Reporting Unethical Use

+If you are aware of any misuse of Equigrade or have concerns regarding potential ethical violations, please report them immediately to the academic affairs department
+---

+Your cooperation is essential in maintaining the integrity and trustworthiness of Equigrade.
+Together, we can ensure that Equigrade remains a tool for positive educational advancement, reflecting our shared values of honesty, fairness, and academic integrity.